-All of these considerations put a new emphasis on understanding your current and projected tax situation.
-It is more important than ever to get a head start working with your tax professional on year-end tax planning.
+Now is a good time to start working with your tax professional to plan year-end tax moves and formulate a tax plan for the entire year.
 We urge you to obtain professional advice before acting on any of the suggestions provided in this guide.

-2020-2021 Tax Brackets
+2021 Tax Brackets

-The following federal tax rates apply to taxable income for tax years 2020 and 2021:
+The following federal tax rates apply to taxable income for tax year 2021 (for tax returns to be filed in the spring of 2022):